Clark County & SW Washington

 If you or a loved one have been involved in an accident involving a motorcycle, you should contact motorcycle accident lawyer right away.

 Motorcycle accidents are different than other incidents involving an injury and a motor vehicle.
 Chiefly, the vulnerability of the rider greatly increases the potential for serious injury.
 There’s also the difficulty of proving liability.
 Because of the complexity of motorcycle accidents, you should seek the skilled assistance of an attorney right away.
 Call the Etengoff Pak Law Group for a consultation.

 Experienced Representation for Motorcycle Accident Claims

 Motorcycle accidents require counsel with specific legal knowledge and experience in motorcycle accidents.
 In addition, first-hand knowledge of exactly what it means to ride a bike can be a critical factor in understanding the full impact an accident has on the rider.
-Loren Etengoff has been riding motorcycles for over 40 years.
-In fact, he has owned and experienced riding as a road racer, sport bike rider and cruiser.
+The attorneys at Etengoff Pak Law Group have extensive experience with motorcycles having owned and/or ridden them for years.

 Motorcycle Injuries Are Often Serious